kkeller39/knowledge-center/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ## Customer experience configurations

-### Q: For how long can a customer access the history of a conversation?
+### Q: How long can a customer access the history of a conversation?

 **A:** By default consumers can load upto 13 months of conversations history. (starting with SDK v3.1) Each brand can choose which conversations to present to the consumer in the conversation window by date and/or by status.

 ### Q: How does the communication work?

-**A:** Brands customize and deploy LiveEngage messaging SDK within their app and choose where to add the CTA.
+**A:** Brands customize and deploy the LiveEngage messaging SDK within their app and choose where to add the CTA.
 When consumers initiate a conversation, they are notified exactly when an agent will respond.
 Consumers can initiate a conversation anytime.
 For authenticated customers, LiveEngage oAuth2 services verify the consumer’s identity and securely pass Personally Identifiable Information (PII) to LiveEngage.
 Agents receive messages directly through the LiveEngage Agent Workspace and launch a connection from there.

 ### Q: Can brands control the circumstances in which the messaging button is available for consumers based on active open conversations in queue?